enzo-project/enzo-e/using-methods.rst

 *[ This page is under development ]*

-This section decribes all Methods available in Enzo-P: what they do, what fields / particles they access or update, solvers used, and how different Methods are intended to be used with each other.
+This section decribes all Methods available in Enzo-P: what they do, what method-specific parameters they have, what fields / particles they access or update, what solvers if any used, and how different Methods are intended to be used with each other.

 Current Enzo-P methods available include those listed below.